 Then Pacelle goes on to rail against meat, eggs, and milk.
 Next, he blasts farming as irresponsible and credits farming with water shortages, poverty and other woes.
 Odd, but the HSUS has been forcing their animal rights programs on farms for years.
 But in all this anti-meat mean mouthing, the table is set for the ultimate HSUS endeavor—fund raising.
 Yes, Pacelle asks readers and followers for funds to further this vegan agenda.

 According to Pacelle: “From our perspective, climate change is an animal welfare issue as much as an environmental one, and it’s an increasingly important focus of work for both The HSUS and Humane Society International.
-Rising meat consumption is also a significant driver of factory farming, which threatens food security (especially for the poor), water security, public health, and the sustainability of rural communities.”
+Rising meat consumption is also a significant driver of , which threatens food security (especially for the poor), water security, public health, and the sustainability of rural communities.”

 Finally the HSUS followers are encouraged to sign up for a HSUS weekly vegan newsletter.
 Oops, Pacelle forgot to mention that HSUS has bought shares of Hardees, McDonald’s Wendy’s and other type restaurants where diners enjoy MEAT-based dishes and sandwiches.